warmhug/warmhug.github.com/_posts/2014-10-20-angular-overall.md

 、[transclude:'element' 使用示例](http://jsfiddle.net/codef0rmer/6yZKQ/)、[transclusion-and-scopes](http://angular-tips.com/blog/2014/03/transclusion-and-scopes/)

 - $observe() 与 $watch区别：
     - $observe() is a method on the Attributes object, and as such, it can only be used to observe/watch the value change of a DOM attribute.
 It is only used/called inside directives.
-Use $observe when you need to observe/watch a DOM attribute that contains interpolation (i.e., {{}}'s).
-E.g., attr1="Name: {{name}}", then in a directive: attrs.$observe('attr1', ...).
-(If you try scope.$watch(attrs.attr1, ...) it won't work because of the {{}}s -- you'll get undefined.)
+Use $observe when you need to observe/watch a DOM attribute that contains interpolation .
+E. then in a directive: attrs.$observe('attr1', ...).
+(If you try scope.$watch(attrs.attr1, ...) it won't work because of the -- you'll get undefined.)
 Use $watch for everything else.

 - 兄弟directive通信(sibling directive communicate):

 #### link细节：directive所在元素的子元素何时dom ready？